What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 A lake can feel open and still at the same time.
 It can be family, weather, fishing, swimming, silence, a nervous-system reset, a favorite bend, or the place where the day finally stops asking for things.
 Good lake art should carry some of that.

-Freshwater turtle and shoreline flowers lake art
+Freshwater turtle and bank flowers lake art

 Lake art is different from generic lake decor.